mbaah80/deelhometest/questions.md

-1. PureComponent just superficially examines props and state before re-rendering, which in some cases could enhance performance.
-Problems could occur if the comparison is conducted too closely or if the component needs to be re-rendered despite the fact that the props or state have not changed. and Component always re-renders when its props or state change.
+1. PureComponent just superficially examines props and state before re-rendering. and Component always re-renders when its props or state change.
+ -  when the component's props or state contain complex data structures or objects that are being mutated, PureComponent may not behave as expected.

 2. Context+ ShouldComponentUpdate can be dangerous because it can cause unexpected re-renders and performance issues, because context  pass data down the component tree without going through intermediate components.